thohenadl/TSMDforUILogs/README.md

-# TSMDforUILogs
+# Time Series Routine Discovery
-Time Series Motif Discovery for User Interaction Logs
+Time Series Routine Discovery (TSRD) for User Interaction Logs

 Where is the routine?
+What routines do we actually do?
-A question asked once a business is looking for automation possibilites.
+Question asked once a business is looking for automation possibilites.
-With this approach the question is no longer a manual search mission.
+With this approach the question is no longer a pure manual search mission.
 With the TSMD approach large sets of user interaction data, i.e., merged logs, are scanned easy and fast.
 This read-me file describes the three Jupyter notebooks that are relevant for the paper "Where is the Motif"?